sletz/eurorack-blocks/documentation/faust/mapping.md

 `/PHASER2/0x00/Bypass` represents an address in FAUST.
 This what is used to control FAUST using OSC for example.

-Let's say we want to map the Phaser speed to a control in `erbui`.
+Let's say we want to bind the Phaser speed to a control in `erbui`.
 You do this by adding a FAUST binding, using its FAUST address:

 ```{code-block} erbui